PanosEconomou/notes/Quantum_Fields/Thermal_QFT.md

-# Partition Function in QFT
+# Partition Functions in QFT

 As we have seen in the previous section a partition function doesn't exist without a reference to a measure.
 In quantum field theory the configuration space is a projective space of a Fock space that is comprised out of all the field operators.
 There we have introduced a measure called *the path integral* that allows us to integrate over everything and assign probabilities to each state just like in the quantum mechanical grand canonical ensemble we saw in the previous example.
 We want to find the partition function with respect to that measure in such a way that it encodes the idea of temperature.